 One company that profited from improved customer support is European wireless telecommunications provider Orange.
 Maoz said the London-based firm struggled with service after growing rapidly in the late 1990s, but it has been able to improve customer perception using an analytics-based system built by a team of vendors that included SAS Institute.
 Officials at Orange estimate the company is 18% more profitable as a result, he said.

-Maoz said that building better support using CRM technology is a matter of adhering to a number
+Maoz said that building better support using CRM technology is a matter of adhering to a number of critical best practices, including creating a linear path across all channels to help customers feel they haven't been lost in the system.

 "There's a direct equation between how effective you are in presenting a consistent experience to the customer and how likely they are to get mad and leave you," Maoz said.